 - 8. Accreditation.
 The Charter School shall ensure that it is accredited in accordance with, and meets other requirements of, an eligible high school as defined in O.C.G.A.
 20-3-519(6)(A) prior to any student's high school graduation from the Charter School. - 9.
 Comprehensive Performance Framework and Performance Expectations. - a.
 Incorporation Into Charter Contract.
 The Comprehensive Performance Framework (CPF) adopted by the SCSC shall be incorporated into the Charter as Exhibit A. The CPF shall supersede and replace any and all assessment measures, educational goals and objectives, financial operations metrics, and organizational performance metrics set forth in the Application and not explicitly incorporated into the CPF or this charter contract.
 The specific terms, forms and requirements of the CPF, including any required indicators, measures, metrics, and targets, are maintained and disseminated by the SCSC and will be binding on the Charter School.
 Material amendments to the CPF shall require approval by the SCSC and shall be automatically incorporated into this Charter Contract upon SCSC approval without further amendment to the Charter Contract.
 If such modifications or amendments are required, including modifications to address amended laws, the SCSC will use best efforts to apply expectations for school performance in a manner consistent with those set forth in the CPF. - b.
 Monitoring and Reporting.
 In accordance with SCSC Rule 691-2-.03, the SCSC shall monitor the Charter School's progress in relation to the indicators, measures, metrics and targets set out in the CPF, as well as other applicable rules and laws.
 The SCSC shall publicly report the Charter School's achievement and compliance at least annually following the completion of the Charter School's first year of operation. - c.
 Performance Expectations.
 The Charter School's performance in relation to the indicators, measures, metrics and targets set forth in the CPF shall provide the basis upon which the SCSC will decide whether to renew the Charter School's Charter Contract at the end of the charter term.
-This section shall not preclude the SCSC from considering other relevant factors in making renewal decisions. - i.
+This section shall not preclude the SCSC from considering other relevant factors in making renewal decisions. - d.
 Mission-Specific Goals.
 The operational portion of the CPF incorporated as Exhibit A, holds the Charter School accountable for the following mission-specific goals, which may be amended through an administrative clarification: - i.
-Each year, 100% of employees shall participate in at least one training presentation on the school's Mission, Vision, and Organizational Values. - a.
-Measure 1: 100% of employees will participate in a "Mission Brief" delivered by the Head of School or senior member of the leadership team within the first 30 days of employment. - b.
-Measure 2: 100% of new parents and students will be welcomed to the school and presented with the "Mission Brief" within the first semester of attendance.
+In each year of the charter term, 100% of K-11th grade students will be engaged in at least one collaborative, project-based, multi-disciplinary learning "Expedition". - ii.
+During each year of the charter term, 100% of K-8th grade classrooms will engage in daily "Crew", a strategy for promoting a strong, positive school culture.
+High school will conduct weekly "Crew" at a minimum. - e.
+Performance Review Presentations.
+In the event that the Charter School fails to meet standards in accordance with the CPF, the Charter School may be required to provide additional information or documentation regarding its performance to the SCSC or make an annual, in-person report to the SCSC Board ("Performance Review Presentation").
+At least one Charter School governing board member and one Charter School staff member must attend an Annual Performance Review Presentation.
+Additional information, documentation or presentations must be in the form and manner as requested by the SCSC.